AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

 **Notes:**

 - Allow Manage Permissions access is required on at least one role.

-- Roles that have no permissions assigned will not be listed the next time that you manage stream permissions.
+- Roles that have no permissions assigned are not listed the next time that you manage stream permissions.

 ### Modified roles

 Roles that are highlighted indicate that one of more of its permissions settings have been modified.
+Newly added roles are highlighted as well.
 You can restore the original settings by selecting **Cancel**.

 ![Modified roles](../images/highlighted-roles.png)